 Kivon enrolled at the University of Tennessee in 2017.
 As a redshirt sophomore in 2019, he played in 13 games and racked up 27 tackles (six for loss) and two sacks.

 Bennett admitted to wearing the Volunteers’ orange and white colors when his son’s team comes to Bryant-Denny Stadium.
 Yes, this Alabama legend swaps rooting interests every Third Saturday in October.

-But there’s still one thing the Alabama Sports Hall of Fame member will never do as long as he lives.
+But there’s still one thing the Alabama Sports Hall of Fame member and former Buffalo Bills linebacker will never do as long as he lives.

 That’s a true University of Alabama legend right there.